California Liability Insurance and What It Means

 To locate a company that issues surety bonds, contact the Department of Insurance at www.insurance.ca.gov

-The first time you are caught without a valid insurance, the court will fine you up to $200.
+The first time a court convicts you of driving without valid insurance, the court will fine you up to $200.

-A second offense will result in a fine up to $500.
-In addition, the court may decide – for a good reason – to impound your vehicle.
-You will not get your vehicle back until get an insurance and pay all fines, towing and storage fees.
+A second offense will result in a fine of up to $500.
+In addition, the court may decide to impound your vehicle.
+You will get your vehicle back once you get insurance and pay all fines, towing, and storage fees.

-If you are involved in accident and don’t have an insurance, consequences are more severe.
+The consequences are more severe if you are involved in an accident and have no insurance.
 It doesn’t matter if you caused the accident or not.
-Your license will be suspended up to four years.
+The DMV will suspend your license for up to four years.
 To get your license reinstated, you must provide a costly SR-22 Proof of Financial Responsibility certificate from your insurance company and pay all reinstatement fees.

-A police officer at the scene may order your car impounded.
-You will not get your vehicle back until you clear all outstanding fines and fees.
+A police officer at the scene may order your car to be impounded.
+You will get your vehicle back once you clear all outstanding fines and fees.

 If you are not at fault, you pay the medical fees for your injuries, damages to your car, and any court fees.
 No insurance company will help you.